 Blurry or pixelated photos won’t do.
 Neither will grainy videos.
 Your words are important, sure, but visuals are what will grab the user’s attention and allow your tweet to stand out.

-If you sell a product, try using photos showing people using and benefitting from your product, rather than an image of the product all by its lonesome.
+If you sell a product, try using photos showing people using and benefitting from your product, or showing your product in a useful context, rather than an image of the product all by its lonesome.

 “We see a lot of success with ad creatives that show off our product, since our company is highly design-focused and our product really does speak for itself,” said the marketing team for the collaboration platform Airtable.